yoshitashaw/Car-Resale-Price-Prediction/README.md

 # 🚗 Car Resale Price Prediction

 ## 📌 Project Overview
-This project is a **Car Resale Price Prediction** application built using **Streamlit** and **Azure Machine Learning**.
+This project is a **Car Resale Price Prediction** application built using **Streamlit** and **Azure ML Studio**.
 Users can input various car features to get an estimated resale value based on a trained machine learning model.
 The app provides an intuitive UI, real-time predictions, and animated feedback for better user experience.

 ## 🏗️ Tech Stack
 - **Frontend:** Streamlit (Python-based UI)